 I have been using these amazing underwater green LED fishing lights for around 6 months now and they are simply fantastic.
 If you would like to know my trade secrets check out this post on How to use submersible LED fishing lights.

 Attaching the LED fishing lure light

 1.)
-The Glow Lion Underwater green Fishing light is best used with fishing rods.
+The Kilo Underwater green Fishing light is best used with fishing rods.
 This makes casting easy.
 Although a hand line can also work if just dropping over the side of a boat or jetty.